vdh-anssi/opc-ua_security/README.md

 §5.6 Risk of Signature Oracle:
 `$ python3 opcua.py -q "Conf[Pwd]" -c "ECC, None, no_reopen, SNoAA, pwd, no_switch, lt_leaks" --oracle --html`
 open the file `output/trace1.pdf`
-The attack is found and reconstructed in less than 2m.
+The attack is found and reconstructed in less than 32m.
-`--oracle` indicates that the certificate is not parsed (leading to the signature oracle), as tolerated by the OPC-UA specification in version 1.05.03.
+`--oracle` indicates that the client certificate is not parsed (leading to the signature oracle), as tolerated by the OPC-UA specification for "No Application Authentication" in version 1.05.03.

 # To reproduce the security proofs for our fixes